Alum

 For media inquiries, please contact Media Relations

-Alberto Netto is a highly sought after clinician and educator who travels around the world to hold drum and percussion clinics for the biggest names in the industry, including Yamaha drums, Zildjian cymbals, Evans drumheads, and Vic Firth sticks.
+Alberto Netto is a highly sought-after clinician and educator who travels around the world to hold drum and percussion clinics for the biggest names in the industry, including Yamaha drums, Zildjian cymbals, Evans drumheads, and Vic Firth sticks.
 Videos of his lessons and clinics have been viewed by hundreds of thousands of people on YouTube and drum educational websites.
-Netto also published the instructional book and CD Brazilian Rhythms for Drum Set and Percussion that has been a top seller in the U.S., Europe, and Japan, and praised as a “gem of a book” by Modern Drummer magazine, the world’s number one drum magazine.
-He is the owner, producer and engineer of Artdrums Recording Studios and the founder of Brazilian Drum Academy, an instructional website.
+Netto also published the instructional book and CD Brazilian Rhythms for Drum Set and Percussion, which has been a top seller in the US, Europe, and Japan, and praised as a “gem of a book” by Modern Drummer magazine, the world’s number one drum magazine.
+He is the owner, producer, and engineer of Artdrums Recording Studios and the founder of Brazilian Drum Academy, an instructional website.

 Career Highlights